openhab/openhabian/docs/openhabian.md

 ### 64 bit?
 RPi 3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
-While 64 bit Raspi OS left beta and we provide a 64bit version of the image, the openHABian image is still unsupported and just provided as-is so please do not ask for help if you have issues.
-Be aware that to run in 64 bit has a major drawback: increased memory usage.
+Be aware that running in 64 bit has a major drawback: increased memory usage.
 That is not a good idea on a heavily memory constrained platform like a RPi.
-We are closely observing development and will adapt openHABian once it will reliably work on 64 bit.

 On x86 hardware, 64 bit is the standard.